How to Hike to Dragon’s Teeth: Maui’s Must-See Lava Formation

 How to get to Dragon’s Teeth?

-Because of the appeal of the unique formation, the Ritz Carlton has left a small public parking area and trail leading to the formation through the golf course.
+Because of the appeal of the unique formation, The Ritz-Carlton has left a small public parking area and trail leading to the formation through the golf course.
 The trail is well-traveled and easily identifiable as it follows the rocky shoreline.

 Where to park?

-Hiking to Dragons Teeth in Maui?
+Hiking to Dragon’s Teeth in Maui?

-The trailhead for the Dragon’s Teeth hikes in Maui at the end of the Ritz Carlton lot, between two large trees and an information placard.
+The trailhead for the Dragon’s Teeth hikes in Maui at the end of The Ritz-Carlton lot, between two large trees and an information placard.
 On your left, you’ll see the golf course.

 Because it’s only .6 miles round trip, you may think it’s an easy jaunt.
 Experienced hikers may not even consider it a hike but more of a walk.
 I agree that it’s not strenuous, but it is on uneven ground.